-The real estate industry has long occupied a prominent place on the digital pages of websites and mobile apps.
-Today there is a lot of speculations that online real estate tools might one day replace agents and brokers completely.
-This may sound a bit disturbing if you are a real estate agent who hasn’t already gone "digital."
-On the other hand, real estate app development is something that agents can invest in to keep pace with the time.
+The real estate domain has long occupied a prominent place on the web and in the app stores.
+Today, there’s a lot of speculation that real estate websites and mobile apps might one day replace agents and brokers completely.
+This may sound a bit disturbing if you’re a real estate agent who hasn’t already gone digital.
+On the other hand, real estate mobile app development is something that agents can invest in to keep pace with the times.

 Who brought about the change?

 Zillow and Trulia did.
-They are the ones who have transformed the housing market and made the home buying process more transparent.
-Since they are not in the business of selling homes (they sell advertising to real estate agents), these web portals can obviously provide more insight and transparency to the housing market compared to trade associations and a housing-industry establishments like NAR.
+They’re the ones who have transformed the housing market and made the home buying process more transparent.
+Originally, neither of these companies were in the business of selling homes (instead, they sold advertising to real estate agents).
+This enabled them to provide more insight and transparency in the housing market compared to trade associations and housing industry establishments like the NAR.

-According to Stefan Swanepoel, consultant and author on real estate trends, portals like Zillow and Trulia have created a whole new additional category of real estate lifestyle surfing.
-This category of consumers is interested in home prices and community information, even though they may not be in the market to buy or sell a home.
+According to Stefan Swanepoel, a consultant and writer on real estate trends, portals like Zillow and Trulia have created a whole new trend of real estate lifestyle surfing.
+People who engage in real estate lifestyle surfing are interested in home prices and community information even though they may not be in the market to buy or sell a home.

-According to Bloomberg, the deal between these two major online real estate companies is the largest acquisition for Zillow thus far.
-But it certainly isn’t the first.
-Here is a short list of some of the acquisitions Zillow has made over the years:
+According to Bloomberg, the deal between Zillow and Trulia is the largest acquisition for Zillow thus far.
+But it certainly isn’t the first and won’t be the last.
+Here’s a short list of some of the acquisitions Zillow has made over the years:

-- New York based leading real estate website StreetEasy.
+- Leading New York–based real estate website StreetEasy

-- Fast-growing map-based apartment and home rental search engine HotPads.
+- Map-based apartment and home rental search engine HotPads

-- Retsly, a Vancouver, B.C.-based startup that helps developers access real-estate data from multiple listing services (MLS).
-The service takes the data from these sites and normalizes it so real estate app developers can more easily use the data in their own applications.
+- Retsly, a Vancouver, B.C.-based startup that helps developers access real estate data from Multiple Listing Services (MLS).
+This service takes data from MLSs and normalizes it so real estate app developers can more easily use the data in their own applications.

 What you need to know if you want to develop an app like Zillow or Trulia

-If you decide to develop an app similar to Zillow or Trulia, we thought it might be worthwhile to highlight a few of their most prominent features.
-This should save you a little bit of time on researching your future competition.
+In case you decide to develop an app similar to Zillow or Trulia, we thought it might be worthwhile highlighting a few of their prominent features.
+This should save you a bit of time on researching the competition.